magpiemodel/magpiemodel.github.io/_tutorials/t08_SpatialOutputAnalysis.md

 ```r
 x[<cell>, <time>, <data>]
 ```
-For example, we can compute the difference in the primary forest ('primforest') area per grid cell between 2015 and 2050:
+For example, we can compute the difference in the primary forest ('primforest') area in all grid cells between 2015 and 2050:

 ```r
 primforestDiff <- x[,'y2050', 'primforest'] - x[,'y2015', 'primforest']